 The BPO business is not an easy one to get into and thrive.
 The industry is flourishing, so the competition is also quite heavy.
 You need to put in some serious hard work before you start reaping the fruits of your labor.

-As much as the Filipino youth are accustomed to the western way of life, there still is going to be a bit of a culture shock and differences in the way people work and do business from both sides of the equation.
+As much as the Filipino youth are accustomed to the Western way of life, there is still going to be a bit of a culture shock and differences in the way people work and do business from both sides of the equation.

 Time zone difference

-In fact, people who are already working in call centres will not have any problem with time differences as the Filipino workforce is, by now, acclimatised to US, UK, AUS, and EUR shifts, so time zones are really not so complicated.
+In fact, people who are already working in call centers will not have any problem with time differences as the Filipino workforce is, by now, acclimatized to US, UK, AUS, and EUR shifts, so time zones are really not so complicated.

 The Philippines is a place that is perfect for the BPO industry.

 The government is welcoming to outsourcing companies, the workforce is well-balanced, the pay scales are good, and there is a never-ending list of clients and businesses that need outsourced services.